IrvHenri/tempy/README.md

 ## Areas For Improvement

 - Implement dynamic background image with geolocation ( à la The Weather Network)
 - Finish navbar features with react-router and add location pages based on user search results.
+- Openweathermap API for 5day forcast data is unevenly distributed.
+Leads to inconsistencies in the toggle buttons.
+Days blend into the next day.
+I divided the 40     items by 5 giving each toggle view 8 data points.

 ## Tech Stack